-Explore the San Antonio Missions NHP in One Afternoon
+How to Explore the San Antonio Missions NHP

 6701 San Jose Dr, San Antonio, TX 78214

 There are four missions within the National Historic Park.
 They include Mission Concepción, Mission San José, Mission San Juan, and Mission Espada.
 They are located about 2.5 miles from each other.
-It is very easy to drive from mission to mission, and free parking is available at each mission site.
-The NPS visitor center is located at the Mission San José
+It is easy to drive from mission to mission, and free parking is available at each mission site.
+The NPS visitor center is at 6701 San Jose Dr, San Antonio, the Mission San José.

 National Historical Park Facts

-National Park Visitor Center is located at Mission San José and is open 9 am to 5 pm, 7 days/week.
+• National Park Visitor Center is located at Mission San José and is open from 9 am to 5 pm, seven days/week.

 Mission San José Church